 Planning for July 2021: Golden Gate International Choral Festival – Details to come!

 This group is hugely rewarding; each semester, attrition amoung those who still live here is often zero.
 The music is challenging, however, so we do hold an informal audition.
 Potential new members are asked to please arrive at the beginning of A musicum (9:30 a.m.) on the first day to learn the material with which to demonstrate vocal independence and a clean choral sound.
+THIS APPLIES EVEN IF WE'RE STILL REHEARSING ONLINE.
+Come to the online rehearsal at 9:30, and we'll audition you afterward.

 Tuition: $495 per semester